fredporter/uDESK/docs/STYLE-GUIDE.md

 ### Cross-Platform Shell Scripts
 - Use `#!/bin/bash` for unified build system compatibility
-- Support macOS, Ubuntu, and Windows (via MSYS2/MinGW)
+- Support macOS, Linux, and Windows (via MSYS2/MinGW)
 - Use cross-platform commands when possible
 - Test on all supported platforms
 - Variables in UPPER_CASE for environment variables